kapteyn-astro/kapteyn/SPHINX/intro.rst

 Overview
 --------

-The the following modules are included:
+The following modules are included:

 - :mod:`wcs`, a binary module which handles spatial and spectral coordinates and provides